nareshmaharaj-consultant/aerospike_udf/README.md

 #### Docker

-Open 3 shell windows.
+Open 3 separate shell windows.
 Run an instance of the Aerospike Database in a docker container with the following command

-In window 1: Run the docker command
+**Window 1**: Run the docker command
 ```bash
 docker run -d -e "NAMESPACE=test" --name aerospike -p 3000-3002:3000-3002 -v aerospike-etc-6-1:/opt/aerospike/etc/ -v aerospike-data-6-1:/opt/aerospike/data aerospike:ce-6.1.0.3
 ```
-In window 1: Tail the log file using
+**Window 1**: Tail the log file using
 ```bash
 docker logs aerospike -f
 ```
-In window 2: Log into the command line and use the interactive shell for Aerospike called aql.
+**Window 2**: Log into the command line and use the interactive shell for Aerospike called aql.
 ```bash
 docker run -ti aerospike/aerospike-tools:latest aql -h  $(docker inspect -f '{{.NetworkSettings.IPAddress }}' aerospike)
 ```

 #### Project
-In Window 3: We will run the writer application being the data loader.
+**Window 3**: We are going to run the data loader instance.
 The directory structure should resemble the following.
 ```text
 ├── README.md